LLM-Assisted Web Measurements: Related Work

 Finally, LLMs have been recently applied to web crawling~\cite{StafeevRSKP25}.
 In this field, LLMs are used to process web pages after extracting semantic information from them, to improve crawling coverage and trigger complex interactions.
 This ability of LLMs can certainly be useful in web measurements, given the importance of the crawler on research inferences~\cite{AhmadDZVN20}.
-However, this line of research is orthogonal to our work, which instead focuses on the ability of LLMs to effectively perform website classification.
+However, this line of research is orthogonal to our work, which focuses on evaluating the ability of LLMs to perform effective website classification and on how they can support large-scale targeted web measurements.